Stuff I Use and Recommend

 - Sleep Cycle – monitors your sleeping habits, and wakes you up when it’s best to wake you

-- Read It Later – an easy way to postpone those long articles for later
+- Pocket – an easy way to postpone those long articles for later (Web also)

 - Shopper – the best shopping list since the Palm’s HandyShopper (I miss my HandyShopper)